Skip to main content

 High employee turnover

-Tracking who has access to specific systems and applications can be a challenge if your organization has high employee turnover.
+Tracking who has access to specific systems and applications can be challenging when your organization has high employee turnover.
 As a result, access may not be revoked in time.

 Solution: